jonase/eastwood/README.next.md

 cases of printing error messages that make it difficult to determine what went wrong.
 Fix the problems indicated and try again.

+Leiningen's `lein check` and `lein test` commands do not perform as complete a check as Eastwood does here.

+If a file on the `:source-path` contains a non-matching namespace name, but that namespace name exists in another file in your project, `lein check` will compile the file containing that namespace again, never compiling the file containing the wrong namespace name.

+If a file on the `:test-path` contains a non-matching namespace name, but that namespace name exists in another file, `lein test` will not run the tests in that file at all, and will only run the tests in the wrongly-given namespace once, not multiple times.
+In both cases, such a wrong namespace is easy to create by copying a Clojure file and editing it, forgetting to edit the namespace.

+(This behavior was verified as of Leiningen version 2.5.0)

 ### `:non-clojure-file`